showmik/intisarbnaim.github.io/browse-web-faster/index.md

 <br>

+It is clear that Brave is designed for performance and security[^1].

+{{<admonition>}}
-It is clear that Brave is designed for performance and security.
-But if you want to use another chromium-based browser instead of Brave, you can still follow the tips below.
+If you want to use another chromium-based browser instead of Brave, you can still follow the tips below.
+{{</admonition>}}

 ## 2. Changing the DNS Server

 A DNS server is like a phone book, the browser knows the IP address of a domain by checking the DNS server.
 But the default DNS server that browsers use is much slower and less secure.
 So we will use a custom DNS server instead of this default server.
-Among the different DNS servers, I would recommend Cloudflare (1.1.1.1) because it is the fastest.
+Among the different DNS servers, I would recommend Cloudflare (1.1.1.1) because it is the fastest[^2].

 > To change Brave DNS server load `brave://settings/security` in the address bar or go to Menu > Settings > Privacy and security > Security.
 Then turn on the "Use secure DNS" option and select the Cloudflare (1.1.1.1) DNS server.